The translation of this document is outdated.

 provide for administrative liability for violation of such.

-also in order to ensure the implementation of local government
+the implementation of local government autonomous functions and

-autonomous functions and voluntary initiatives.
+voluntary initiatives.

 In performing delegated State administration functions and